broccolihero13/metaweather/README.md

 # Testing the application
 The tests are located in the `/tests` folder and the testing config file is `pytest.ini` which should all run by using `pytest`

+# Threading vs Asyncio
+My understanding when I started this project was that concurrency was achieved either through threading or async/await functionality to avoid the service waiting around.
+While this is true it's only scratching the surface.
+In researching further, it's true that "threading" doesn't use multiple cores on the processor (see quote below).
+So I decided to utilize AsyncIO for the web app as it was a more comfortable process and build a separate service for testing purposes only at this time that utilized "threading".

+By the end of the project, I found threading to be a bit faster (probably due to the way I implemented asyncio) so I set the city_service.py to utilize threading rather than asyncio.

+"Now let’s talk about the simultaneous part of that definition.
+You have to be a little careful because, when you get down to the details, only multiprocessing actually runs these trains of thought at literally the same time. **Threading and asyncio both run on a single processor and therefore only run one at a time.** They just cleverly find ways to take turns to speed up the overall process.
+Even though they don’t run different trains of thought simultaneously, we still call this concurrency." - Jim Anderson

+Anderson, J. (n.d.).
+Speed Up Your Python Program With Concurrency.
+Retrieved April 09, 2022, from https://realpython.com/python-concurrency